Chicago Erb’s Palsy & Brachial Plexus Injury Lawyers

 - A lack of muscle control in the upper limb

-One or two of every 1,000 babies born suffer from Erb’s palsy and about one in 10 Erb’s palsy sufferers recover on their own.
-Most infants with this condition will regain feeling and movement in their injured harm.
+One or 2 of every 1,000 babies born suffer from Erb’s palsy and about 1 in 10 Erb’s palsy sufferers recover on their own.
+Most infants with this condition will regain feeling and movement in their injured arm.
 As a parent, you must carefully review the recovery process to ensure full functionality.

 Risks of Shoulder Dystocia